luke185/CP3407_MyClean/user_stories/notifications_for_cleaners.md

 ## Description

 >   V1: Week / Chapter 1
-- As a cleaning provider I want to recieve notifications when a customer requests a requests, changes, cancels or pays for a booking.
+- As a cleaning provider I want to recieve notifications when a customer requests, changes, cancels or pays for a booking.

 ## Priority:
 >   V1: Week / Chapter 1